aserg-ufmg/CursoEngenhariaSoftwarePos/README.md

   * 25/09 - Fabio - Design Thinking
   * ??/?? - Ulisses - A Philosophy of Software Design
   * Métricas Ágeis (Raphael Donaire Albino)
-  * Shape Up: Stop Running in Circles and Ship Work that Matters [pdf](https://basecamp.com/shapeup/shape-up.pdf)
+  * Shape Up: Stop Running in Circles and Ship Work that Matters, [pdf](https://basecamp.com/shapeup/shape-up.pdf)
   * Project to Product: How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework
   * outro livro: sugerido pelo aluno e aprovado pelo professsor